Table of Contents

 However, even with the success of “Old Town Road” the then 20-year-old singer faced prejudice from longtime country fans, with some saying that he mutilated the genre.
 Still, the positive singer seemed to take this vitriol in stride and proudly attended the CMA’s, where he rightfully won “Musical Hit of The Year.”
 With Lil Nas X’s successful injection of diversity and comedy into country music and the growing number of genre-defying, alternative artists out there today, we will be presenting to you the 10 black artists that could make it as country singers:

-Willow undoubtedly deserves to be on this list for her ability to seamlessly cross over from a number of dissimilar genres, like indie, pop-punk, and rock.
+Willow undoubtedly deserves to be on this list for the potential to be one of the great black country singers.
+Her ability to seamlessly cross over from a number of dissimilar genres, like indie, pop-punk, and rock.
 And it is not only her potential to be a great country singer that places her on this list, but it is her advocacy work, which brings more diversity to predominately white music spaces, like rock and country.

 9. FKA Twigs

 FKA Twigs music interweaves art pop, electronic, avant-garde, choral, pole dancing, shibari (i.e. japanese bondage) and sword fighting.
-Yes, you’ve read that right, BONDAGE and SWORD FIGHTING.
-The number of genres she’s defied is still unclear, but what’s clear is that once she gets her eye set on country music, the genre will be irrevocably and beautifully changed forever.
+Yes, you've read that right, BONDAGE and SWORD FIGHTING.
+The number of genres she's defied is still unclear, but what's clear is that once she gets her eye set on country music, the genre will be irrevocably and beautifully changed forever and she would be one of the great black country singers.

 8. Juice WRLD